Lower bound of Schr{\"o}dinger operators on Riemannian manifolds: Introduction

-The conditions for such inequalities (though with a constant that doesn't necessarily depends on the Morrey norm) to hold in $\R^n$ has been studied extensively, see for example in \cite{ChangWilsonWolff85, KermanSawyer86,Maz'yaVerbitsky95}.
-And in \cite{Maz'yaVerbitsky02}, Maz'ya and Verbitsky establish necessary and sufficient conditions for \eqref{eq:feff_phong_ineq} to hold with complex valued $V$.
-That being the case, it seems interesting to study to what extends, and under which geometrical hypotheses those results extend on other spaces, such as Riemannian manifolds.
+The conditions for inequalities such as \eqref{eq:feff_phong_ineq} (though with a constant that doesn't necessarily depends on the Morrey norm) to hold in $\R^n$ has been studied extensively, see for example in \cite{ChangWilsonWolff85, KermanSawyer86,Maz'yaVerbitsky95}.
+And in \cite{Maz'yaVerbitsky02}, Maz'ya and Verbitsky establish necessary and sufficient conditions for an analoguous inequality to \eqref{eq:feff_phong_ineq} to hold with complex valued $V$.
+That being the case, it seems interesting to study to what extent, and under which geometrical hypotheses those results extend on other spaces, such as Riemannian manifolds.

+The first aim of this article is to generalize the results of Fefferman and Phong to a weighted Riemannian manifold $M$.
+A natural way to do that would be to use the Poincaré inequality: for any $\kappa > 1$, there is a constant $C >0$, such that for all $x\in M$, $r > 0$, and for any $f \in \Smooth{B(x,\kappa r)}$: